 Paragon Solutions is an advisory consulting and systems integration firm specializing in process optimization and information management.
 Our insurance industry experts partner with Fortune 500 firms to deliver solutions across the healthcare, property and casualty, life, annuity, and reinsurance businesses.Â Learn more about Paragon at www.consultparagon.com.

 What technological innovations shouldÂ customers expect?
 What excites you?

 One of the biggest technological breakthroughs to hit the insurance market could come from the ability to provide customers with the option to talk freely to machines whose understanding of natural language is on par with that of humans.

 My opinion is natural language processing together with robotics and developments in AI collectively present the biggest potential for revolutionizing the very fabric of the customer experience in insurance.

-In the wake of numerous data breeches, what have insurance companies done to improve security?
+In the wake of numerous data breaches, what have insurance companies done to improve security?